One pill can kill

 Here is how organized crime encourages prescription drug use.
 Those pushing prescription drug use find “dirty” doctors who are willing to write prescriptions for opioid painkillers and a pharmacy or pharmacists ready to fill the prescriptions.

 They find and pay “patients” to obtain those prescriptions, patients who have insurance of Medi-Cal or Medi-Care.
-The patients take prescriptions to pre-arranged pharmacies.
+The patients pick up prescriptions at pre-arranged pharmacies.
 Pills are then given to the Drug Trafficking Organization (DTO) and are sold on the street.

 If DTO pays retail for the prescription, they make an 800% profit.
 If DTO obtains a prescription through insurance, they make an even higher profit by getting reimbursement through the “dirty” pharmacy.